William Orpen writes on headed notepaper from The Dublin Metropolitan School of Art: –

 What do you mean by writing that you have no key? – have you lost one again – Mother is I am glad to say much better she was quite bad yesterday morning – Miss Morrisey is I fear quite hopeless in the early morning light – I’ll give up in a few days unless I strike some lighting or view that is better than what I have seen so far.
 Much love to you all.

-Your loving husband – Billon
+Your loving husband – Billon.

-*Serbian born Theodore Stier (1873-1927) was Anna Pavlova’s Musical Director for sixteen years (1910-1926), during which he travelled 800,000 miles, conducted 3650 performances in which Pavlova took part, and presided over 2000 rehearsals.
+*Serbian born Theodore Stier (1873-1927) was Anna Pavlova’s Musical Director for sixteen years (1910-1926), during which he traveled 800,000 miles, conducted 3650 performances in which Pavlova took part, and presided over 2000 rehearsals.
 He was a friend of Orpen’s, the latter happened to be in Dublin when Pavlova was visiting in January 1912.
 As Victor Dandré, Pavlova’s husband and manager, was away, it fell upon Stier to take the prima ballerina to lunch each day.
 Consequently Orpen’s invitation to Stier to lunch provided Stier, with the collusion of Pavlova, the opportunity to play a practical joke on Orpen.
 Pavlova joined them for lunch and it was some time later that she removed the veil from her face, Orpen looked at her for a few moments and then burst out laughing, as did Pavlova and Stier.

 How and when the two men met and became friends is not clear.
 Stier came to the United Kingdom in about 1891, and was based in Manchester and Glasgow for a short while before settling in London.